 Finally, unless your partner is trained in mindfulness or Psychology, they will likely start to make assessments about you, what you are telling them, and what is best for you.
 They know you and care about you, after all, so they’ll naturally gravitate towards solutions and comfort rather than theory.

 However, the science here is important.
 The goal of therapy is to help you come to terms with your own thoughts, not to spoon-feed you answers.
 This is essential for building resilience.
-If your partner always tells you what you want to hear, you won’t get better, even if it feels good in the moment.
+If your partner always tells you what you want to hear, you won’t get better, even if it feels good at the moment.

 If you feel frustrated with therapy– or as if your therapist isn’t giving you actionable tools and strategies to cope with whatever you’re dealing with– the answer is not to stop going.
 You probably just need a new therapist.

 When shopping around for therapists, be sure to ask them about their approach.
 If you want to make an actionable change, ask them to help you.
 It can even be as simple as condensing the request to a single question, like “I’m looking for someone who will help me make a plan to stop obsessing over ______,” etc, etc.

 Be clear, and be specific.
 This is a therapist’s job, so they won’t be upset or phased by the question.
 Ultimately, you want to find someone who is a good fit for you– like your partner, but professional.
 You should “click” from the get-go.

 Therapists are also really good at shaking it up.
 If you feel stuck in the office format, ask your therapist if they’d be willing to go for a walk outside.
 Many people find it easier to open up when walking side by side, as opposed to making direct eye contact across the room.
 That’s the reason why so-called Running Therapy took off in Los Angeles.

 Remember: therapy is cool, therapy is effective, therapy is for everyone, and therapy works.
 The love and support of your partner is just the cherry on top.